NSHipster/articles/2012-10-08-at-compiler-directives.md

 You can further tailor a protocol by specifying methods as required or optional.
-Optional methods are stubbed in the interface, so as to be auto-completed in Xcode, but do not generate a warning if the method is not implemented.
+Optional methods are stubbed in the interface, so as to be auto-completed in Xcode, but do not generate a warning if the method isn't implemented.
 Protocol methods are required by default.

 The syntax for `@required` and `@optional` follows that of the visibility macros: